FAQs

 … and more!

-Deadline for submission is Friday, 16th of May 2025 at 23:59 GMT.
+The deadline for submission is Sunday, May 2026 at 23:59.
 Anything after that date will not be looked at by our judges.

-Winners will be contacted between 9th - 13th of June 2025 to confirm their participation.
-Please make sure we’re on your contacts, so it doesn’t end up in spam. 😉
+Winners will be contacted between June 8 - 12 2026 to confirm their participation.
+Please make sure emails from “@intogames.org” can reach you, so it doesn’t end up in spam.

-We will announce the winners publicly from the at the start of July.
+We will announce the winners publicly in early July.
 The announcements will be shared on Into Games’ main social media channels – LinkedIn & Bluesky, as well as a partner newsletter.

 Yes!
-This is our fourth year, and we look forward to continuously improving so it serves both nominees and hiring studios in the best possible way!
+This is our fifth year, and we look forward to continuously improving so it serves both nominees and hiring studios in the best possible way!

 If you want to get involved with future iterations of the event, please reach out to hello@intogames.org .

-The event is hosted by Into Games and sponsored by Playground Games
+The event is hosted by Into Games and sponsored by Ubisoft

 Into Games' mission is to create a fair and equitable pathway to skill development and career progression in games and immersive industries.
 We work to remove barriers to entry and provide practical guidance, low-cost training and industry connections at the right moment and place for anyone, no matter their background or circumstance.